-The DegreeWorks report is the official course of study and includes the listing of all courses that must be completed to obtain the MPA degree.
+The DegreeWorks report provides the official course of study and includes the listing of all courses that must be completed to obtain the MPA degree.

 As soon as a student is admitted to the MPA Program, a proposed degree outline is prepared in consultation with the graduate advisor.
 The proposed degree outline is then submitted by the department to the Dean of the Graduate College for approval.
 The DegreeWorks system is to be used by the student to determine which courses to select for each semester's registration.
 Any course taken outside of the DegreeWorks degree plan is taken at the student's risk as the courses completed may not count toward the degree requirements.
 Students should seek the approval of the MPA director before considering courses outside of the degree plan.

 Any changes in the degree outline must be requested in writing on the official Degree Audit Change Form, and a justification of the requested change must be stated.
 Any DegreeWorks plan change request should be completed prior to the student's registering for a course that is not included in the degree outline.
 Students should consult with the MPA program director to request changes to the degree plan.
 Any courses taken without an approved degree outline change request is taken at the student's own risk and may not count toward the degree.

-Coursework consists of a core of required courses and elective courses.
+MPA program coursework consists of core courses and elective courses.

 Students without public or non-profit administrative experience will be required to take PA 5389, Internship in Government, within the first 24 hours of the program.
 In order for the internship requirement to be waived, a letter from an employer or past employer briefly documenting the student's administrative experience needs to be sent to the director of the MPA Program.